kedro-org/kedro-community/README.md

 - [CausalLift](https://github.com/Minyus/causallift) by [Yusuke Minami](https://github.com/Minyus), a Python package for Uplift Modeling in real-world business
 - [PipelineX](https://github.com/Minyus/pipelinex) by [Yusuke Minami](https://github.com/Minyus), a Python package to develop pipelines for rapid Machine/Deep Learning experimentation using Kedro and MLflow.
 Example projects using PyTorch, Pandas, and OpenCV are available.
 - [kedro-mlflow-example](https://github.com/tgoldenberg/kedro-mlflow-example) by [Tom Goldenberg](https://github.com/tgoldenberg), a project that demonstrates how to integrate MLflow with a Kedro codebase
-- [kedro-wdbc-tf](https://github.com/abhinavsp0730/kedro-wdbc-tf) by [Abhinav Prakash](https://github.com/abhinavsp0730), in this project I've used kedro to create Deep Learning worklfow.
-I've used TensorFlow to train the model against wdbc(Breast Cancer) dataset.
+- [kedro-wdbc-tf](https://github.com/abhinavsp0730/kedro-wdbc-tf) by [Abhinav Prakash](https://github.com/abhinavsp0730), this project uses a Kedro template to create Deep Learning workflow.
+The model training was done with TensorFlow  against the wdbc (Breast Cancer) dataset.

 ## What licence do you use?